Mark-Jovero/GroupAlpha/README.md

 A website that sells office supplies!

 ## NOTES
-- ** Please look at the changes in the CSS Experimental branch.
-The index.html page has changed.
+- ** <b>Please look at the changes in the CSS Experimental branch.</b> The index.html page has changed.
 Layout now uses a grid system.
 Let me know how you like it.
 - Link to view the website has changed to **https://mark-jovero.github.io/GroupAlpha/**
 - Navbar and footer are in the frames folder.
 Both are implemented using <iframe> tag.
 In order to change a link, go to the frames folder and edit links there.
 This makes it easier to manage the website (ie, not having to go to each webpage to edit links).